We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although there aren’t any official guidelines around this — most manufacturers recommend cups for all ages and sizes — cups may not be an option for everyone.

-You may find it helpful to talk to a doctor or other healthcare provider before use if you have:
+You may find it helpful to talk with a healthcare professional before use if you have:

 - vaginismus, which can make vaginal insertion or penetration painful